 Mr Justice Birss refused the undertakings offered by Huawei on the ground that Huawei had refused to offer an unqualified undertaking before trial and before judgment and therefore forced Unwired Planet to go to court and vindicate its rights.
 Mr Justice Birss agreed to grant what he termed “a FRAND injunction” which would be stayed pending appeal.
 A FRAND injunction is an injunction to restrain infringement of the relevant patents which includes a proviso that it will cease to have effect if the defendant enters into the FRAND licence.
 Further, the FRAND injunction permits either party to return to court in future to address the position at the expiry of the FRAND licence, if the FRAND licence is for a shorter period than the lifetime of the relevant patents, or the FRAND licence ceases to have effect for any other reason, because the court should not prejudge at this stage what should happen if or when the FRAND licence ceases to have effect.

-Huawei was granted permission to appeal on the global licensing issue, hard edged non-discrimination and on Huawei v ZTE, while Unwired Planet was granted leave to appeal on the blended global benchmark issue (see our report on the main judgment for more detail).
+Huawei was granted permission to appeal on the global licensing issue, hard edged non-discrimination and on Huawei v ZTE, while Unwired Planet was granted leave to appeal on the blended global benchmark issue.